 To register for one of the courses associated with the project, please visit the Alternative Credit Project website.
 After completion of an ACP course, please request an ACE transcript to be sent to Walden University.

-To determine how these courses might fit into your program of study, please contact an enrollment advisor at 1-866-492-5336.
+To determine how these courses might fit into your program of study, please contact an enrollment specialist at 1-866-492-5336.
 You can also view our transfer agreements for more crediting information.

 Critical Thinking, Writing, and Communication